Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/Demographics-1.png)<!-- -->

 ## 4. How do historical disinvestment and segregation relate to tree canopy loss?
 Next, we examine redlining boundaries from the Homeowner’s Loan Corporation (HOLC).
-As trees take decades to grow, the spatial configuration of tree canopy and their change is influenced by historical planning decisions.
-In 1937, HOLC created “redlining” maps which rated neighborhoods’ desirability in four categories.
+As trees take decades to grow, historical planning decisions influence the spatial configuration of tree canopy and their change.
+In 1937, HOLC created “redlining” maps that rated neighborhoods’ desirability in four categories.
 They rated neighborhoods with residents of color as the least desirable and majority-white neighborhoods as the most desirable.
 As a result, the low-ranked neighborhoods experienced disinvestment and greater difficulty attracting investment.

 ```r
 HOLC2 <- HOLC %>%